-Some Do's
+Some Do's:

 - 1. Reduce the group of words to single word;

 - 2. Use simple verb for a group of words;

 - 3. Avoid round-about construction;

 - 4. Avoid unnecessary repetition;

 - 5. Write shorter sentences;

 - 6. Express the ideas in fewer words;

-- 7. Prefer the active to the passive voice sentences;
+- 7. Prefer the active to the passive voice sentences:

 - 8. Choose the right word;

-Some Don'ts
+Some Don'ts:

-- Avoid the use of words of same sound.
-For example, the words "Employer" and "Employee"; - 2.
-When the clause in the document is numbered it is convenient to refer to any one clause by using single number for it.
+- 1. Avoid the use of words of same sound.
+For example, the words "Employer" and "Employee": - When the clause in the document is numbered it is convenient to refer to any one clause by using single number for it.
 For example, "in clause 2 above" and so on.

-3. Negative in successive phrases would be very carefully employed.
-4. Draftsman should avoid the use of words "less than" or "more than", instead, he must use "not exceeding".
-8. Guidelines for The following principles may be prescribed for use of words & the guidance of draftsman for using any particular words & phrases: phrases For general words, refer to ordinary dictionary e.g. Oxford dictionary.
+Negative in successive phrases would be very carefully employed.
+Draftsman should avoid the use of words "less than" or "more than", instead, he must use "not exceeding".
+8. Guidelines for use of words & phrases The following principles may be prescribed for the guidance of draftsman for using any particular words & phrases: For general words, refer to ordinary dictionary e.g. Oxford dictionary.
 For legal terms refer to legal dictionary e.g. Wharton's lax lexicon.
 Use the current meaning of words as far as possible and quote the relevant case laws.
 Technical words should be used only after ascertaining their full meaning.
-9. Interpretation of Though, there is no law in India on the interpretation of documents, but the following deeds and set of principles of interpretation of documents documents commands wide acceptance by the judiciary all over India.
-1. Rules under informal agreements Here, the rule of reasonable expectation applied i.e the agreement is to be interpreted in the sense in which the party who used the words in question should reasonably have apprehended that the other party may apprehend them.
-Rules under formal agreements
+9. Interpretation of deeds and documents Though, there is no law in India on the interpretation of documents, but the following set of principles of interpretation of documents commands wide acceptance by the judiciary all over India.
+1. Rules under informal agreements: Here, the rule of reasonable expectation applied i.e the agreement is to be interpreted in the sense in which the party who used the words in question should reasonably have apprehended that the other party may apprehend them.

-[Chapter ➡ 1] Ge eneral Principles of Drafting & The document itself is the primary evidence.
+2. Rules under formal agreements: The document itself is the primary evidence.
 Other evidences will be secondary.
 If the words used are clear & unambiguous then such words should be given their normal meanings unless the contract gives a different meaning to those words.
-In case of ambiguous words, the intension of the parties as disclosed by the whole document should be considered.
-Earlier clause prevails: An obligation created by an earlier clause can't be destroyed by a latter clause.
+In case of ambiguous words, the intention of the parties as disclosed by the whole document should be considered.
+Earlier clause prevails : An obligation created by an earlier clause can't be destroyed by a latter clause.
 Interpretation of documents that have been accepted in the past should not be departed from.
 An invalid clause in the deed cannot render the whole deed void unless it's impossible to severe that invalid clause from the rest.
 Executed contract prevails over the executory contract.
 Judicial interpretation of similar documents in the past can just be an aid in the interpretation of documents.
-10. Need for knowledge of drafting & conveyancing for corporate executives To aid in obtaining legal consultations & legal advice.
-For carrying out documentation departmentally.
+10. Need for knowle-To aid in obtaining legal consultations & dge of drafting & legal advice.
+For conveyancing for carrying out documentation departmentally. corporate executives

 To study & interpret documents.
-11. Document As per General Clauses Act, 1894,